 5. What if she loses interest in a book?

-If my daughter lost interest in a book, I never forced her to read it to the end – except books I specifically assigned as she got older.
+If my daughter lost interest in a book, I never forced her to read it to the end – except for books I specifically assigned as she got older.
 Part of teaching a gifted child means giving them some freedom in their learning.
 Gifted readers will usually devour so many books that it won’t matter when a few aren’t finished.

 6. Should I still read aloud to her?

 Oh, yes!
 I continued to read aloud to her – even some through her high school years.
-Early readers still benefit from snuggle time – and continue to develop phonics skills, fluency and comprehension during read-aloud times.
+Early readers still benefit from snuggle time – and continue to develop phonics skills, fluency, and comprehension during read-aloud times.